 Most crypto lending is fueled by broker margin lending to speculators.
 With significant borrower demand and a lack of lender supply, interest rates for borrowing cryptocurrencies can be anywhere from 2% for stablecoins to 10%+ for other cryptocurrencies.
 These rates are likely to fall as more lenders feel comfortable entering the marketplace.

-There are two important risk factors to keep in mind:
+There are two important risk factors to keep in mind when involved in crypto lending:

 - Counterparty Risk: Custodial lenders, such as BlockFi, enable lenders to lend to borrowers on the same platform.
 The risk is that the platform will break down or an excessive number of borrowers will default.